 Contents

-Buy a local SIM (or eSIM) Plan
+Buy a local SIM Plan

 After a long "red-eye" flight and before the jet lag fatigue kicks in for good, get yourself a Thai SIM card from the airport to avoid hefty roaming charges. £10-12 can buy you a good amount of data to get you going for 2-3 weeks and leave your roaming surcharge worries back home.
 Head to the Mobile network’s kiosks after you exit customs at Suvarnabhumi International Airport (BKK), right outside of the International gates where people hold up signs.
 There are kiosks for Thailand’s main mobile operators – DTAC and AIS are the best in coverage and services.
 Choose the one with the shortest line and get a Tourist (or Traveller) SIM card.
 DTAC was the first company to offer Tourist SIM cards and the prepaid 300 Baht DTAC Tourist SIM is a good choice.
 It’s tri cut – works in iPhone and it comes with credit already, so you don’t need to load any on right away and it’s designed for tourists with both data and voice packages.

-Thai eSIM
+or Buy a Thai eSIM

-First Day
+First Day in Bangkok

 The first day was a bit of relaxation for us, checked in to our hotel, got a refreshing shower and some sleep and then a short walk to the surrounding area in the evening to get some food and a boat ride (we stayed close to the river) to Wat Arun which is gorgeous at sunset.
 For dinner, I suggest The Deck by Arun📌just at the opposite bank offering stunning views of Wat Arun.
 On your way to the Deck, grab a mango smoothie from the Make Me Mango📌 shop which specialises in Mango recipes.
 As you can imagine, the prices are a bit higher in the area due to the proximity to the river and the Grand Palace.
 But totally worth it and is a great first evening and a warm welcome to Thailand!